Visit www.juicycerebellum.com today! And

 Written by: Alex Sandell, who thinks he's sooooo clever for coming up with that "more on" play on words (more on = moron, get it?
 "Moron Movies?!?")

 Haven't joined the "More On Movies" mailing-list yet?
 That's probably why you're reading this column a day late!
-It's probably why you'll only read one out of five columns, next week!
+It's probably why this is the only "More On Movies" you'll be reading this week (and it's a sucky one, at that)!
 You'll miss a LOT of movie news, views and reviews, if you don't sign up!
 Why pass up something that's free?
 Get the movie news in your email-box every day!
 Simply send an email to email@example.com reading "Midgets Love Movies"!
 Sign up, now!
 Be the first to get all the movie news, AS IT HAPPENS!

 To those of you who wrote in saying you haven't signed up because your roommates, parents, or whatever, might get mad over the "naughty" words: tell your fellow tenants to lighten up.
 Jelly on the rectum is said to help.